1) Make It A Game Amongst Friends & Family

 We’ve had a few instances of members of the RNT Family creating one within our private Facebook page and it’s always interesting to see how hard you can push it when you know your results will be shared on a daily basis online!

-You can set up these competitions or challenges through the FitBit app, or simply post a thread in a Facebook or WhatsApp group.
+You can set up these competitions or challenges through training or tracker apps, or you could just simply post a thread in a Facebook or WhatsApp group.

 When in doubt, raise the stakes!

 2) Pick New Locations and Plan With MapMyWalk App

 This means that if you’ve had a few days of falling short because life got in the way, you need to really dial in on your ‘dead periods’ of the week and hammer them in to bring your average up.

 More ‘dead periods’ include your breaks at work, before work, or at the weekends, and utilising these periods to add anywhere between 1-4,000 steps as a way to bring your average can be useful.
 What you don’t want to fall into the trap of though is making it all about the weekends, and getting carried away with blasting the majority here.
 If you’re not used to it, and you go from a mere 8,000 on the weekdays to 20,000+ on the weekends, there may be some implications on your joints (think back to the example earlier of our client who complained about his knees!).